 2. What prompted you to start a business?

 After we moved back from Chicago to Davidson, I had the opportunity to stay home when my youngest, Felix was born, giving me the time to be creative and consider next career steps.
 I am a Speech Pathologist by education and formal training, but was bitten by the startup/entrepreneur bug a few years ago after working for a few medical startups and later with Pearachute Kids, the family activities aggregate.
 At the same time, I was searching for concrete tools to teach my kids about kindness and helping the community.
 I found many resources for books, or kindness acts, or nonprofits, but it seemed like a lot of money and time to invest every time I wanted to be intentional with teaching kindness.
 I wanted an easy, consistent and accessible ways to keep my kids’ eyes and ears open and serve their community despite our scheduling and logistical restrictions.
 I figured other families like me were running into the same barriers so I created Kind Projects Of Discovery & Service a quarterly subscription box!
 The subscription box model is so convenient for families.
 You don’t have to gather and pack up the kids to go to the craft store and spend hundreds on crafts you won’t use.
-You don’t have to try to fit a service project in your restricted schedule- if you can even find one that exists for kids under 5.
+You don’t have to try to fit a service project in your restricted schedule- if you can even find good PMO training.
 You have the toolkit filled with activities that spread kindness locally, benefit nonprofits globally and teach about the community, ready for a rainy day to pull out to make your family time more meaningful.
 Kids get to have fun, be creative, learn something new and caregivers get to feel confident about teaching habits that will develop kindness and compassion in their kids.

 3. How did you decide on the name/brand of your business?